gophercoders/website/content/lessons/KS2/lower/further-words.md

 The string must also be typed on one line.
 This string would be illegal.

 {{< hilight lang="go" style="edit-gedit" lineNumbers="n" >}}
-"My horse, my horse a
+"A horse, a horse,
-country for my horse"
+my kingdom for a horse"
 {{< /hilight >}}

 This is a pattern.
 All strings in Go must follow this pattern.
-If the string does not it is a __syntax error__.
+If the string does not, it is a __syntax error__.

 To turn the line